Bartz, et al. v. Anthropic PBCBartz v Anthropic3:24-cv-5417

 • If another rightsholder for your work files a Claim Form confirming your right to payment, you may receive payment even if you do not submit a Claim Form.

-• If another rightsholder for your work opts out your work, your work will be opted out of the Settlement.
+• If another rightsholder for your work opted out your work, your work will be opted out of the Settlement.

 • If no other rightsholder for your work does anything, you will not receive a payment from the Settlement, and you will give up your rights to sue Anthropic for the claims this Settlement resolves.